NJ TRANSIT Part of the Bike & Walk Solution!

 - Paul Mickiewicz, Program Manager, New Jersey Bike Walk Coalition

-The next SAFE Network meeting is on Wednesday, May 21, 2025 at 1pm.
+The next SAFE Network webinar is on Wednesday, July 23, 2025 at 1pm.

 The SAFE Network (Streets Are for Everyone) is a community of bike & walk friendly advocates, members of like-minded partner agencies and community leaders, inspired to create safe streets.